 If I had a nickel for every comment someone made about how I torture my children with hiking, I’d have enough to buy a new computer – and that’s every week.

-If the experience is fun, you’ve got enough supplies, and you take breaks when needed, your kids are going to have a good time.
+If the experience is fun, you’ve got enough supplies, and you take breaks when needed, your kids will have a good time.

 Prepare your mind for negative comments and be grateful for positive ones.
 “It’s so good to see a father out with his kids,” one driver told me this week.
 “You keep up the good work, Dad.”